Hello, I’m Mob from the Negorabu team at SKOOTA GAMES.

 Thank You for Your Application: A Quiet "Reality" Confronted Amidst the Noise

-As I wandered through the massive hall, feeling a slight dizziness from the sounds and lights echoing from all directions, the first indie game area I visited was the Chinese interview simulation game Thank You for Your Application, which was also selected for TGS's "Selected Indie 80."
-The booth, slightly removed from the noise, bathed in gentle light from the window, exuded a strange calmness, as if it were the only place connected to the real world within this festival.
+As I wandered through the massive hall, feeling a slight dizziness from the sounds and lights echoing from all directions, the first indie game I visited was Thank You for Your Application, a job interview simulation game from China that was also selected for TGS's "Selected Indie 80."
+The booth, slightly removed from the noise, bathed in gentle light from the window, exuded a strange calmness, as if it were the only connection to the real world within this festival.

 The structural irony of having to cut someone similar to oneself in order to survive.
 And the unreasonable evaluation system that one only learns about after becoming an interviewer...
 During gameplay, I was filled with a very complex emotion of "It's interesting, but somehow uncomfortable."
 In stark contrast to the glamorous booths around, this game quietly confronted me with the cold realities of modern society.
 I found myself in that sensation.

-After trying the game, I was able to have a brief conversation with the developer.
-"This game is based on my own experiences, but it's not just a story about China," they said.
+After trying the game, I was able to speak briefly with the developer.
+"This game is based on my own experiences, but it is by no means just a story about China," they said.
 The struggles young people feel during job hunting and the loneliness experienced while reading emails from family.
 Such emotions may be universal, something everyone experiences at least once, transcending national and cultural barriers.

-The fact that this game from China, showcased at the Tokyo Game Show where games and people from around the world gather, delivers such a universal and piercing message is perhaps the true power of indie games that never fades, even amidst the glamour of major titles.
+The fact that this game from China, showcased at the Tokyo Game Show where games and people from all over the world gather, delivers such a universal and piercing message is perhaps the true power of indie games that never fades, even amidst the glamour of major titles.

 This game currently has a demo available on Steam.
-It leaves a complex aftertaste that is hard to describe in one word, "interesting yet somewhat awkward."
+It leaves a complex aftertaste that is hard to describe in one word, "fun yet somewhat awkward."
 I highly recommend experiencing it for yourself.

 Sabakistan: The Dog Country: Crossing the Language Barrier, the “Atmosphere” of a Totalitarian State